Azure/azure-sdk-for-python/sdk/core/azure-core/CLIENT_LIBRARY_DEVELOPER.md

 ### LRO algorithm/strategies - OperationResourcePolling, LocationPolling, StatusCheckPolling

 `azure.core.polling` provides three built-in strategies for polling - `OperationResourcePolling`, `LocationPolling`, and `StatusCheckPolling`.
-The type of polling needed will be determined automatically, unless otherwise changed by the client developer.
+The type of polling needed will be determined automatically, unless otherwise changed by the client library developer.
 If the LRO is determined not to fit `OperationResourcePolling` or `LocationPolling`, `StatusCheckPolling` serves as a fallback strategy which will not perform polling, but instead return a successful response for a 2xx.